Madonna and contemporary arts: Postmodernism

-Criticisms and ambiguity
+Criticisms and ambiguities

-Late-twentieth-century perspectives on Madonna engaged viewers, art community and scholars by discussing low and high culture value in her figure and works.
-By the early 1990s, three academics conducted a survey to by college students, where Madonna was seen as "all artifice and no art" and "as emblematic of the lowest form of aesthetic culture".
-They compared Madonna's art to being "suspicious, because unlike the works of Vincent van Gogh or Henri Matisse, it is readily available for purchase at any record or video store", implying that she did not belong to a high art tradition of selflessness.
+Late-twentieth-century perspectives on Madonna engaged some viewers, and some from art and academic communities by discussing low and high culture value in her figure and works.
+In the early 1990s, three academics conducted a survey by college students, where Madonna was seen as "all artifice and no art" and "as emblematic of the lowest form of aesthetic culture".
+They compared her art to being "suspicious, because unlike the works of Vincent van Gogh or Henri Matisse, it is readily available for purchase at any record or video store", implying that she did not belong to a high art tradition of selflessness.

-English art critic John Berger, also add that her work's accessibility to a mass public may have contributed to a decrease in its perceived value.
-Academics like Douglas Kellner, on the contrary suggested that Madonna should be interpreted in both terms, and her works by implication can thus be read either as works of art or analyzed as "commodities" that shrewdly exploit markets.
-Kriston Capps from New York, commented that Jeff Koons made conspicuous consumption a concern of fine art, but Madonna immortalized it with "Material Girl".
-To Italian art critic Achille Bonito Oliva, the song was perfect for a time when art, money and politics were electronically entwined.
+English art critic John Berger noted the criticisms, commenting her work's accessibility to a mass public may have contributed to a decrease in its perceived value.
+Scholar Douglas Kellner made the suggestion she should be interpreted in both terms, and her works by implication can be read either as works of art or analyzed as "commodities" that shrewdly exploit markets.
+In 2013, Kriston Capps from New York said Jeff Koons made conspicuous consumption a concern of fine art, but Madonna immortalized it with "Material Girl".
+Italian art critic Achille Bonito Oliva describes her song as a perfect for a time when art, money and politics were "electronically entwined".
 Citing three scholars' poll, Simon Frith stated "clearly, pushing Madonna to the bottom rungs of the pop cultural ladder makes a space at the top for pop music 'art'".

-Her broadcast profile as an artiste in the arts-based BBC One series Omnibus divided art community and public, and according to British art historian, John A. Walker, "letters and articles subsequently appeared in the press both for and against Madonna".
-Michael Ignatieff claimed that Madonna's conception of art was false, that she was not a "serious artist".
+Her broadcast profile as an artiste in the arts-based BBC One series Omnibus in 1990, divided some from art community and public of the time, and according to Walker, "letters and articles subsequently appeared in the press both for and against" her.
+Michael Ignatieff claimed that her conception of art was false.
 He was quoted as saying, "I certainly don't mind that she is obscene [...]
 What I can't stand about Madonna is that she thinks she's an artist".
-In previous years, in 1988, professor of media arts John Ellis questioned the idea of having Madonna in Omnibus.
+Prior that, in 1988, professor of media arts John Ellis questioned the idea of having Madonna in Omnibus.

 Madonna's sexuality has worked both for and against her.
 In Madonnaland (2016), Alina Simone denotes that "her art is highly sexualized because she is highly sexualized".
-Her first book, Sex was considered an art book.
-The outlet Contemporary Art pointed out that by "bringing together arty images" the book raised interesting questions about when art is acceptable.
+Her first book, Sex was considered an art book; but outlet Contemporary Art pointed out that by "bringing together arty images" the book raised interesting questions about when art is acceptable.
 In using religious art, Madonna has been called an iconoclast, and has received criticism from the religious sector.

 Through her career, as Dahlia Schweitzer explains in 2019, many critics have long resisted using the words "Madonna" and "artistic" in the same sentence.
 Back in 2013, Sandra Barneda from the website The Objective, observed that for many "she is far" from art.
 Michael Love wrote for Paper magazine in 2019, that both her music and visuals "have always been interpreted as 'good' or 'bad' based on what's relevant in the moment".